keboliu/SONiC/thermal-control-design.md

 - Set the fan speed to a consant value (60% of full speed) Kernel thermal control functions was disabled.

+FAN status led and PSU status led shall also be set accordingly when policy meet.

 Policy check functions will go through the device status and adjus the fan speed if necessary, these check will be preformed by calling the platform new API.